It’s never too early to think about next year’s taxes.

 - You didn’t receive an economic impact payment

 The credit is determined by your 2020 tax information.
-However, you cannot qualify for this credit if you already received an economic payment equal to $1,200 or $2,400 based on your filing status without qualifying children.
+However, you cannot qualify for this credit if you already received a full economic payment based on your filing status.

 Compared to the 2019 tax year, the standard deductions will increase.